hgantt/gen_nfa/README.md

     \end{document}
 ```

-After compiling the TeX file, he resulting NFA looks like this.
+After compiling the TeX file, the resulting NFA looks like this.

 ![alt text][nfa]